 How do Delib's products comply with the GDPR?

 The European Union's General Data Protection Regulation (GDPR) is a legal framework around data protection which came into force on 25 May 2018 and applies to any organisation that offers products or services to EU data subjects.
+After the UK exited the European Union, a UK version of GDPR also came into effect, which is effectively identical - this article applies to both sets of regulations.

 If you want to find the full details of the GDPR, you can read the EU Regulation in full.